Physics Visa Sponsorship Jobs in Utah

 Which visa types are most common for physics roles in Utah?

-The H-1B is the most common work visa for physics positions in Utah, as most roles require at least a bachelor's degree in a specific scientific field, satisfying the specialty occupation requirement.
-Research-focused roles at universities may use J-1 exchange visitor visas for postdocs and visiting scholars.
+The H-1B visa is the most common work visa for physics positions in Utah, as most roles require at least a bachelor's degree in a specific scientific field, satisfying the specialty occupation requirement.
+Research-focused roles at universities may use J-1 visa exchange visitor visas for postdocs and visiting scholars.
 Physicists with extraordinary ability may qualify for the O-1A.
-Some Canadian and Mexican nationals pursue TN status under the scientist category.
+Some Canadian and Mexican nationals pursue TN visa status under the scientist category.

 Which cities in Utah have the most physics sponsorship jobs?